Why Bus Accidents Are Different

 Bus collisions are often more complex than car accidents.
 Buses carry dozens of passengers, weigh many tons, and are governed by both California law and federal safety regulations under the FMCSA.
 The absence of seat belts, wide blind spots, and long braking distances can make injuries more severe.

 Unlike typical vehicles, buses are considered common carriers, which means operators owe a higher duty of care to passengers and the public.
+If you were injured as a passenger, this higher duty often means you can pursue compensation through the bus company’s insurance without having to prove negligence, while drivers, pedestrians, and bicyclists typically must show fault to recover damages.
 This stricter standard means even small acts of negligence can lead to liability.

 According to NHTSA data, over 60,000 bus-related crashes occur each year in the United States, many within California’s urban corridors.
 These accidents can involve city buses, tour buses, and school transportation, each with its own legal process and insurance coverage.